rememberSoftwares/yacana/docs/README.md

 Using general, meaningless prompts as shift messages is good as it won't disturb the LLM in its task.

-⚠️ We haven't actually reran the program 😁.
+⚠️ We haven't actually rerun the program 😁.
 Therefore, message content after the shift message may be different.

 ---